Daohub-io/cap9/docs/Whitepaper.md

 capabilities later), but we must also establish a procedure for external transactions.

+### Entry Procedure

-In order to allow maximum user freedom, rather than try and interpret and control a format for external messages, this is left entirely to the design of the user.
-As part of the kernel's initial setup, it will have a procedure which is designated as the "entry" procedure.
-This entry procedure is created (and updated if need be) by the user, and executes as a normal procedure.
+In order to define an interface to the kernel, we have a procedure which is designated as the _entry procedure_.
+This entry procedure is created (and updated if need be) by the user, and is executed as a normal procedure.
 When the kernel instance receives an external transaction from another Ethereum address, it simply forwards the message data to the entry procedure.

-#### The Entry Procedure
+Thus whenever any transaction reaches the kernel, it is up to our entry procedure to decide what should happen and acts as the interface to the kernel.

+*Figure presents the general sequence of steps used for executing a procedure.*

-While it is completely up to the user to specify how the entry procedure works, here are some examples for how such a procedure might be implemented.
+While it is completely up to the user to specify how the entry procedure works, here is an example for how such a procedure might be implemented.

-Imagine a system that has many users.
-These users are people with Ethereum addresses that participate in an organtisation that is described by our system.
-When they choose, they are able to execute one of the functions of this organisation by sending a transaction to our system.
-Each of these users has different levels of authority, and therefore we need some way to be certain that only the users that we specify can execute some of the more restricted function of the organisation of the system.

-Whenever one of these transactions reaches the kernel, it is passed directly to user code, no questions asked.
-It is up to our entry procedure to decide what should happen.
-Let's say our kernel receives a message which requests that the "deleteMember" function be executed to delete a certain member from the organisation.
-This message will be passed on to the entry procedure, and it is up to the entry procedure to execute that function.

-However, as our entry procedure can be programmed by us, it can run some logic to restrict this rather dangerous function.
 In this example, our entry procedure will check the user's address against a list of known administrators and determine if they are permitted to execute this procedure.
-If they are not, the entry procedure can simply reject that message and rever the transaction.
+If they are not, the entry procedure can simply reject that message and revert the transaction.

-#### Auditabilty and the Principle of Least Privelege
+### Auditabilty and the Principle of Least Privelege

 It may seem like no great gain to implement all of this additional complexity when in the end we simply pass the transaction to a user defined contract.
 This contract still needs to make all the same logic decisions and is subject to the same risks and issues as any Ethereum contracts.

 Where the operating system model improves this status quo is in isolation.
 Just as when running Linux it would be possible to run everything as root, so too in Beaker would it be possible to run everything in the entry procedure and have little to no benefit.
 What this has allowed us to do is to isolate the highest risk portion of our code to this entry procedure, which ideally should be kept as small and as robust as possible.

 As everywhere in computing, the princple of least privelege applies here, and once the entry procedure has made a determination of the level of privelege